LeonarddeR/rdAccess/readme.md

 ## Getting started

 1. Install this add-on in both a client and server copy of NVDA.
-1. To let the remote system speak using the local speech synthesizer, in the NVDA instance on the server, select the remote speech synthesizer from NVDA"s synthesizer selection dialog.
+1. The remote system should automatically start speaking using the local speech synthesizer.
+If not, in the NVDA instance on the server, select the remote speech synthesizer from NVDA"s synthesizer selection dialog.
 1. To use braille, enable automatic braille display detection using the braille display selection dialog.

 ## Configuration